alwaysdata/documentation/content/accounts/permissions/index.en.md

 - *Consumption*: monitor disk space consumption for your entire server,
 - *[Resources]({{< ref "advanced/system-resources-alerts-and-limitations" >}})*: change the resource limits by account (e.g. RAM usage).

+## 2FA required

+When the **2FA required** box is checked, the user in question must log in [with 2 factors]({{< ref "security/two-factor-authentication" >}}) to access the menus to which they have been given access.

+## My Permissions

+It is possible to remove the permissions that we have on other profiles through the **Permissions > My Permissions** menu.
+The removal is not performed in a detailed manner, they will all be removed.

 ## Other informations

-When the "2FA required" box is checked, the user in question must log in [with 2 factors]({{< ref "security/two-factor-authentication" >}}) to access the menus to which they have been given access.

-It is possible to remove the permissions that we have on other profiles through the **Permissions > My Permissions** menu.
-The removal is not fine, they will all be removed.

 When creating permissions to an email address that does not have an alwaysdata profile, that person will receive an email to initialize its profile.